baww-com/baww-com.github.io/not-posts/Alts/Litecoin/litecoin.md

 ---
 layout: page
 title: How to Buy Litecoin Cryptocurrency
-seo_title: "2 Methods to Buy Litecoin Cryptocurrency - Credit Card, Debit Card and Bank"
+seo_title: "2 Ways to Buy Litecoin Cryptocurrency - Credit or Debit Card, or Bank Account"
 permalink: /litecoin/
 ---

 ## Litecoin ![LitecoinIcon](/img/Litecoin.png){: .cryptoicons }

-## Credit Card

-Buying with a credit card is one of the most popular and easy ways to aquire Litecoin.
-We reccomend using either Coinmama or Coinbase.
-If you signup and purchase through [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, you will receive an extra $10 in Litecoin!
-If Coinbase isn't your style, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"} is great too.
-In this demonstration, we will use Coinbase.
-After adding your credit card (Coinbase does not accept Discover), click the Buy/Sell tab and select Litecoin!

-## Debit Card
+## Buy Litecoin with Credit or Debit Card

-Buying with a debit card is another popular and easy way to aquire Litecoin.
-We advise using either Coinmama or Coinbase.
-If you create an account and purchase through [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, you will receive an extra $10 in Litecoin!
-If Coinbase isn't your style, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"} is great too.
-In this demonstration, we will use Coinbase.
-After adding your credit card (Coinbase does not accept Discover), click the Buy/Sell tab and select Litecoin!
+It is very easy to buy Litecoin with a credit or debit card on [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}.
+Alternatively, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"} is great too.
+This tutorial will show how to buy with Coinbase.
+After adding your credit or debit card info, click the Buy/Sell tab and choose Litecoin.
+Enter the amount you wish to buy, and that's it!
+Litecoin should appear in your Coinbase wallet very quickly.

-## Bank Account or Bank Transfer
+## Buy Litecoin with Bank Account

-Using a [bank account or bank transfer](/buy-bitcoin/bank/) can allow you to buy larger amounts of Litecoin.
-Follow the same steps as above, but add your bank as a payment method.
+Though it takes longer to complete a bank transfer, using a [bank account or bank transfer](/buy-bitcoin/bank/) will allow you to buy larger amounts of Litecoin.
+Follow the same steps as above, but add your bank as a payment method in [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}.

 ## Method 2 - Changelly

 ## How to Buy Litecoin with Changelly

 ### Step 1: Create an account on [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}.
-They have a relatively easy signup process and allow the use of Google, Twitter or Facebook for faster signups.
+They have a relatively easy signup process and allow the use of Google, Twitter or Facebook logins to make the sign-up seamless.

-### Step 2: After creating an account, you will want to go to the main page as seen here, and use the conversion box.
-In this example, we are going to buy Litecoin with USD!
+### Step 2: Upon creating an account, go to the main page as seen here, and use the conversion box to initiate an exchange.
+In this example, we are going to buy Litecoin with USD.

 ![Litecoin Changelly](/img/LISKK.png){: .medium-pic}
 ![Litecoin Changelly](/img/LSK1.png){: .medium-pic}